Chapter 8 Advising Travelers with Specific Needs

 Food and Water Safety

 Food and water contamination is one of the leading causes of illness for travelers.
 Basic precautions can minimize the risk of diarrhea and other illnesses.
 Specific food and water recommendations depend on the destination country.
-In most developing countries, students should drink only beverages from factory-sealed bottles or water that has been purified (see Chapter 2, Water Disinfection for Travelers).
-Students should also be advised to avoid ice in drinks, as the ice may have been made with unsafe water.
+In most developing countries, the only safe sources of water are factory-sealed bottles or water that has been purified (see Chapter 2, Water Disinfection for Travelers).
+Advise students to avoid ice in drinks, as the ice may have been made with unsafe water.

-Cooked foods should be eaten hot; raw fruits and vegetables should be eaten only if they can be washed in clean water or peeled by the traveler.
+Cooked foods should be eaten hot; raw fruits and vegetables should be eaten only if they have been washed in clean water or peeled by the traveler.
 Poor refrigeration, undercooked meat, and food purchased from street vendors could pose problems related to food contamination.
-See Chapter 2, Food & Water Precautions for more information.
+See Chapter 2, Food and Water Precautions for more information.
 Travelers may also wish to download CDC’s Can I Eat This? app (wwwnc.cdc.gov/travel/page/apps-about) for on-the-go safe food and water guidance.

 Adherence to Host Country Laws and Codes of Conduct

-Study-abroad professionals and others working with student travelers should advise students that host country and host institution rules and regulations may differ from those on a home campus and in the United States.
-Students must abide by the legal system of their host country.
+The rules and regulations of the host country, city, region, and institution may differ from those at home.
+Students should be counseled that they must abide by the legal system of their host country.
 Additional information on host country laws may be found on the Department of State website (http://travel.state.gov).

 Mental and Physical Health

-Students should keep both their program staff and their emergency contacts at home informed of their whereabouts and activities and provide them with copies of their travel documents (passport, visa, plane tickets, and prescriptions) and itinerary.
+Students should keep program staff and home emergency contacts informed of their whereabouts and activities and provide them with copies of their travel documents (passport, visa, plane tickets, prescriptions) and itinerary.
+Developing an emergency plan and testing it soon after arrival abroad can help students respond more effectively if a health or safety incident occurs.
+Resources to help develop and implement an emergency action plan can be found at http://studentsabroad.com/handbook/crisis-management.php.

 Transportation and Pedestrian Safety